Canop/crev/cargo-crev/src/doc/getting_started.md

 review you want to start small and easy.

-At the moment of writting this `cargo crev` provides two methods of reviewing crate source code:
+At the moment of writting this, `cargo crev` provides two methods of reviewing crate source code:

 * for people prefering the command line and text editors like Vim, there's a `cargo crev goto` command
 * for IDE users `cargo crev open`